joweich/fractals/README.md

 is bounded for all $n ≥ 0$.
 In other words, $z_0$ is part of the Mandelbrot set if $z_n$ does not approach infinity.
 This is equivalent to the  magnitude $|z_n| ≤ 2$ for all $n ≥ 0$.

 ### But how is this visualized in a colorful image?
-The image is interpreted as complex plane, i.e. the horizontal axis being the real part and the vertical axis reperesenting the complex part of $z_0$.
+The image is interpreted as complex plane, i.e. the horizontal axis being the real part and the vertical axis representing the complex part of $z_0$.

 The colors are determined by the so-called **naïve escape time algorithm**.
 It's as simple as that: A pixel is painted in a predefined color (often black) if it's in the set and will have a color if it's not.
 The color is determined by the number of iterations $n$ needed for $z_n$ to exceed $|z_n| = 2$.
 This $n$ is the escape time, and $|z_n| ≥ 2$ is the escape condition.
 In our implementation, this is done via the _hue_ parameter in the [HSL color model](https://en.wikipedia.org/wiki/HSL_and_HSV).